mautic/user-documentation/docs/configuration/settings.rst

 Redis
 -----
 This transport requires the Redis PHP extension (>=4.3) and a running :xref:`Redis` server (^5.0).
-Once these requirements are met, the typical configuration looks as follows.
+Once met, the typical configuration looks as follows.

 .. image:: images/queue-redis.png
   :width: 600